Imoleayo-tech/Lita-Class-Project-2/README.md

 - Structured Qyery Language (SQL): for querying data
 - Github: for portfolio building
 - Power BI: for data summarization and data visualization

+### Project Title: Lita Data Analysis Capstone Project
+ This contains a detailed procedure of how the project was completed and tools used for executing it
+ ### Capstone Project 1: Sales Performance Analysis for a Retail Store

+### Project Overview
+In this project, you are tasked with analyzing the sales performance of a retail store.
+You will need to explore sales data to uncover key insights such as top-selling products, regional performance, and monthly sales trends.
+The goal is to produce an interactive Power BI dashboard that highlights these findings.